 Would you like to learn to read fluently in Japanese?
 We have put together a 550-page book titled Learn to Read in Japanese: A Japanese Reader which is designed to make it easy for you to learn to read 608 basic kanji, plus hiragana and katakana.
 It includes more than 4,200 authentic Japanese sentences and phrases for reading practice.
-The book is available for purchase on Amazon and also on Create Space.
-You can see a review of the book on Tofugu.com (on the Tofugu web page, the review is the 4th item from the top).
+The book is available for purchase at Amazon, at Amazon UK, at Barnes and Noble, at the Book Depository in the UK, at Booktopia in Australia, at Amazon Japan, and at many other sites.
+Any bookstore can order it from Ingram, our publisher.
+You can also see a review of the book on Tofugu.com (on the Tofugu web page, the review is the 4th item from the top).

 This book places romaji text and translations of Japanese text in a very small font in a separate column on each page, close to the Japanese text but clearly separated from it.
 When you don’t want to see romaji equivalents and translations, you will find it easy to ignore them, but they will be readily accessible when you need them.
-To see how the two columns of text actually look, you may click this link: Japanese Reader Sample.
+To see how the two columns of text actually look, you may click this link: Sample Chapters 1-3.

-The book includes a Kanji Pronunciation Index listing 1,450 pronunciations that are associated with the 608 target kanji.
+The book includes a Kanji Pronunciation Index listing 1380 pronunciations that are associated with the 608 target kanji.
 When you encounter an unfamiliar kanji in the Reader section of the book, you can determine its pronunciation by referring to its romaji pronunciation in the adjacent column.
 You can then look up this pronunciation in the Index and identify the kanji’s reference number, which can be used in turn to locate the kanji in the Catalogue.
-To see a sample of the Index, you may click this link: Pronunciation Index Sample.
+To see a sample of the Index, you may click this link: Sample Index.

 The Reader section of the book is divided into 103 chapters, each one containing roughly 40 practice sentences and phrases (fewer in the early chapters, more in the later ones).
 In the first 61 chapters, approximately 10 new kanji are introduced per chapter, and each kanji is used in 3 or more different practice sentences or phrases.